lensesio/stream-reactor/README.md

 ## DEPRECATION NOTICE

-The following connectors will be deprecated and no longer include in any release from 3.0
+The following connectors will be deprecated and no longer included in any release from 3.0

 * Rethink
 * VoltDB